ai-cfia/fertiscan-frontend/README.md

 ---
-**Increased Efficiency:** By automating fertilizer bag inspection, the project aims to increase the efficiency and accuracy of the inspection process.<br>
+**Increased Efficiency:** By automating fertilizer bag inspection, the project aims to increase the efficiency and accuracy of the inspection process.
 **Advanced Analysis:** Through the integration of the Gemini Vertex API, the system can analyze fertilizer bag labels more thoroughly, identifying not only basic information but also subtle differences that may escape human inspection.